dora-team/fourkeys/setup/deprecated/README.md

     *   Would you like to create a separate new project to test deployments for the four key metrics? (y/n)
         *   You have the option of creating a new Google Cloud project to test out doing deployments and seeing how they are tracked in the dashboard.
 However, if you already have a project with deployments, you may select no to skip this step.
 You do not need to select yes to generate mock data.
     *   Would you like to generate mock data? (y/n)
-        *   If you select yes, a script will run through and send mock GitLab or GitHub events to your event_handler.
+        *   If you select yes, a script will run through and send mock GitLab or GitHub events to your event-handler.
 This will populate your dashboard with mock data.
 The mock data will include the work "mock" in the source.
 You can generate mock data without using the setup script.
 See [Generating mock data](../readme.md).

 ### New Google Cloud projects